 For taxable years beginning after December 31, 2017, there is no longer an exception to the deductibility limit for qualifying "performance-based compensation" unless the compensation qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017 (the scope of which remains uncertain).
-In addition, under recently proposed regulations, the deductibility limit may also apply to any compensation paid by Evercore LP to Evercore's covered employees, but only to the extent of Evercore's allocable share of the otherwise deductible compensation paid by Evercore LP pays any compensation to Evercore's covered employees, Evercore may be required to aggregate its allocable share of Evercore LP's deduction for compensation paid to such covered employees with the deduction for compensation paid by Evercore when applying the deductible limit and if such limit is exceeded, Evercore would lose the excess deduction.
+In addition, under recently proposed regulations, the deductibility limit may also apply to any compensation paid by Evercore LP to Evercore's covered employees, but only to the extent of Evercore's allocable share of the otherwise deductible compensation paid by Evercore LP.
+Thus, if Evercore LP pays any compensation to Evercore's covered employees, Evercore may be required to aggregate its allocable share of Evercore LP's deductible limit and if such limit is exceeded, Evercore would lose the excess deduction.
 The Compensation Committee continues to evaluate the changes to Section 162(m) and retains the ability to award compensation that is not fully tax deductible in order to provide compensation consistent with our compensation philosophy and objectives.